MykhailoYarushevskyi/personal_expenses/README.md

 Project 'personal expenses', that is developing during the studying of Flutter and Dart at the course "Flutter & Dart - The Complete Guide" by Maximilian Schwarzmüller on Udemy.

-Farther is text from README.md of the course:
+Further is text from README.md of the course:

 # personal expenses